vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Tyesthesvara--(modern Jyethir on the Jatakunda-(under Sanandüra) Var.
 Dal lake near Srinagara in Kaśmira)

 150. 47 (to the south of Malaya R. I. 113, NM 1323-24.
-This was a mountain and north of the sea.) form of Siva in a temple which was Jātismarahrada- A (near Krsna-Venā) built by king Gopāditya of Kašmira.
+This was a mountain and north of the sea.) form of Siva in a temple which was Jātismarahrada- A (near Krsna-Venā) built by king Gopāditya of Kaśmira.

 V. 85.
 38; B (uncertain location )